Awakad/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# Kickstarter Campaign analysis
-Kickstarter Data Analysis using Excel
+This is an anlysis of Crowdfunding Campaign for Louise done with excel